Khurramnaveed3233/M-Language-Functions-Explained-Power-Query-/README.md

 Returns a copy of the text value text with all the characters not in selectChars removed.

-    Syntax: Text.Select(text as nullable text, selectChars as any) as nullable text
+    The syntax is: Text.Select(text as nullable text, selectChars as any) as nullable text

 Example: Select all characters in the range of 'a' to 'z' from the text value.